-- Entries may be limited.
+- a.
+Entries may be limited.

-- Method of play to be determined when all entries are received.
+- b.
+Method of play to be determined when all entries are received.
+Players will be notified of this.

-- 3. Double banking if required.
+- c.
+Double banking if required.

-- 4. Time limits may be imposed.
+- d.
+Time limits may be imposed.

 Entry forms for all events see: sporty.co.nz/sccroquet